Lacrymology/states/ssh/server/doc/firewall.rst

 Firewall
 ========

-This state come with optional :doc:`pillarp` setting to change it's default port ``22`` to an other one.
+This state come with optional :doc:`pillar` setting to change it's default port ``22`` to an other one.
 You need to check which port is defined in :doc:`pillar`, but here is the default: